Illustration shows Meralgia paresthetica

 - Extra weight.
 Being overweight or obese can put pressure on your lateral femoral nerve.

 - Pregnancy.
-A growing abdomen puts extra pressure on your groin area, through which the nerve of the lateral skin of the thigh runs.
+A growing abdomen puts extra pressure on your groin through which the nerve of the lateral thigh skin runs.

 - Diabetes.
 Nerve damage from diabetes can lead to paresthetic pain.